Bo887/chip8-emulator/README.md

 # CHIP-8 Emulator
 [![Build Status](https://travis-ci.com/Bo887/chip8-emulator.svg)](https://travis-ci.com/Bo887/chip8-emulator)

 A CHIP-8 emulator written in golang.
 See this [page](https://en.wikipedia.org/wiki/CHIP-8) for information about the CHIP-8 architecture and opcodes.

+[tcell](https://github.com/gdamore/tcell) is used for the terminal interface.

 ## Installation
 Make sure golang is [installed](https://golang.org/doc/install).